Committee (11th Day) (Continued)

-Will my noble friend clarify for the Committee, if nothing is agreed until everything is agreed and we may not go into a transition period, how it can possibly make sense to have 29 March written into the Bill?
+Will my noble and learned friend clarify for the Committee, if nothing is agreed until everything is agreed and we may not go into a transition period, how it can possibly make sense to have 29 March written into the Bill?

 Because that addresses a distinct issue, which is the exit date from the EU.
 It is quite distinct from the question whether we are able to finally conclude an implementation period, which it is our intention to do.
 Let us be clear about that.
 The EU has also indicated its intention to do it as well.
 But we are engaged in a bilateral negotiation.

 It is plain and obvious that nothing is agreed, but can the noble and learned Lord be clear with the Committee about the Government’s position in relation to negotiating this transitional implementation period?
 Do they now accept that they are no longer seeking to impose any red line relating to the jurisdiction of the Court of Justice during that implementation period?

 I am not sure I agree with the term “red lines”; it is not one that I am inclined to use.
 I am never quite sure what they are.
 Our position is that during an implementation period, if and when finally agreed, we will accept that there is a role for the European Court of Justice.
 Indeed, it is outlined in the EU’s own proposals for the agreement at Articles 82 through to 85.
 As the noble and learned Lord indicated, that is not yet the subject of final confirmation between the two parties but it is what is anticipated.